philgooch/abbreviation-extraction/README.md

 http://www.cnts.ua.ac.be/~vincent/scripts/abbreviations.py

+* NB: As of March 2019 this link appears to be dead.

-I have taken the liberty of taking Vincent's code, simplifying it a little, refactoring it for Python 3, and adding some tests.
+I have simplified, refactored it for Python 3 and added some tests.

 This version outputs a Python dictionary of abbreviation:definition pairs.

-As per Vincent's code, this version is licensed under GPLv3.
-See LICENSE.txt

 ## Installation for command-line use
     pip install -r requirements.txt